When They Kick At Your Front Door:

 Financial Matters

 Ouch.
-Between Caffrey and the tax man, we lost over £550,000 during June.
+Between David Caffrey and the tax man, we lost over £620,000 during June.
 At least I know that we'll probably get some of that money back from the English government as I don't foresee any sales that will drive us to a high profit.

 Board Confidence

 All this leads to them offering me a new contract.
 They offer £850 per week and I pump it up to £1,000 for two years and make some concessions to make it acceptable to them.
-I do add a 25% promotion wage rise and an extra year if we get promoted.
 All of this took just a matter of 35 minutes from them proposing the idea to them announcing the deal was complete.
 Wunderbar!

 Dynamics